SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		Take care, that your script continues with some time consuming stuff.
 		Additionally :ref:`Named Events <NamedObserveEvents>` might be of interest.

+		:param seconds: a number, which can have a fraction, as maximum observation time in seconds.
+Use without parameter as ``observeInBackground()`` or use the constant FOREVER to
+			tell the observation to run for an infinite time (or until stopped by ``stopObserve()``).

 		The over all behavior and the features are the same as :py:meth:`Region.observe`.

 	.. py:method:: observe([seconds], background = True)